segabl/pd2-streamlined-heisting/README.md

 - Properly scales enemy health, damage, aim and focus delay values according to difficulty
 - Makes each difficulty have custom player revive health percentages (from 65% on normal to 5% on DS)
 - Gives each difficulty custom suspicion settings (smoother increase in stealth difficulty)
-- Reduces the amount of active enemies, DS keeps being difficult through other changes
+- Reduces the potential maximum amount of active enemies on the map
-- Makes Bulldozer armor scale with difficulty (scales with the regular HP multiplier, from 1 on normal up to 8 on DS) and behave like Heavy SWAT armor
+- Makes Bulldozer armor block damage and scales its HP with difficulty
-- Scales assault duration with difficulty and reduces spawn pool so it's actually possible to end the assault earlier when spawns are exhausted
+- Scales assault duration with difficulty and reduces spawn pool to make it possible to end the assault earlier when spawns are exhausted
 - Makes use of and smoothes out heist difficulty progression such that enemy force and special frequency increases as the heist progresses
 - Reduces player grace period time but makes it always use the full duration (0.25s)
 - Makes the assault delay caused by having hostages scale with the amount of hostages (minimum of 5s per hostage, up to 4 hostages)